Matt Hughes (writer)

 Matthew Hughes (born 1949) is a Canadian author who writes science fiction under the name Matthew Hughes, crime fiction as Matt Hughes and media tie-ins as Hugh Matthews.
 Prior to his work in fiction, he was a freelance speechwriter.
-Hughes has written over twenty novels and he is also a prolific author of short fiction whose work has appeared in The Magazine of Fantasy & Science Fiction, Asimov's Science Fiction, Alfred Hitchcock's Mystery Magazine, Lightspeed, Postscripts, Interzone and original anthologies edited by George R. R. Martin and Gardner Dozois.
+Hughes has written over twenty novels and he is also a prolific author of short fiction whose work has appeared in The Magazine of Fantasy & Science Fiction, Asimov's Science Fiction, Alfred Hitchcock's Mystery Magazine, Lightspeed, Postscripts, Interzone, Pulp Literature, and original anthologies edited by George R. R. Martin and Gardner Dozois.
 In 2020 he was inducted into the Canadian SF and Fantasy Association Hall of Fame.

 Biography

 Matthew Hughes was born in Liverpool in May 1949.
 His family moved to Canada when he was five.
 As a teenager, he was a member of the Company of Young Canadians and worked a variety of jobs before becoming a journalist.
 He then moved into speechwriting, first on the staff of the Minister of Justice and the Minister of the Environment and subsequently as a freelance writer for corporate executives and politicians in British Columbia.
 While working as a speechwriter in 1982, he wrote a 27,000 word novella for a competition which he saw advertised in the Vancouver Sun.
 Although he did not win the contest, he returned to the story years later and expanded it into his first published novel, Fools Errant, which was released in 1994.
 Since 2007 he has worked across the world as a housesitter to support his fiction career.
 He has been married since the late 1960s and has three sons.
 One of his sons has high-functioning autism, which led Hughes to write the "To Hell and Back" books from the perspective of a high-functioning autistic character.